Parking Fines (Excess Charge Notices)

 You can pay your cark parking fine:

-- online by credit or debit card (a 1.5% surcharge is applied if using a credit card)
+- online by credit or debit card

 - by post using our address - cheques or postal orders should be made payable to Aberdeenshire Council (please do not send cash through the post)